Nigel2392/go-django/docs/configuring.md

 // This is a *sql.DB, and allows for easily sharing a database connection
 // between multiple packages
 django.APPVAR_DATABASE

+// Continue after commands have parsed and been executed
+// If no command was passed, the application will continue to serve django.APPVAR_CONTINUE_AFTER_COMMANDS
 ```

 ### Retrieving a value from settings